CovenLabs/Machine_Learning/README.md

 # Machine_Learning
 repo for machine learning

-None of the work done on any of these projects are totally conslusive, they can actually be extended in lots of ways and i added these as comments in some of the files.
+None of the work done on any of these projects are totally conclusive, they can actually be extended in lots of ways and i added these as comments in some of the files.

 To set up these files you need to have a distribution of anaconda installed